LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Background and Related Work

 \subsection{Types of Test Cases}

-A \textit{test case} defines a specific condition to be evaluated, and consists of the inputs, conditions of execution, and expected outcomes \cite{board2014standard}.
-Test cases can be categorized into three types \cite{yang2025requirements}: \textit{Abstract test cases} capture test logic at a high level, without specifying concrete (implementation-level) input values or expected outcomes; \textit{Concrete test cases} specify detailed, executable inputs, along with the corresponding expected results; and \textit{Test scenarios} describe functional behaviors, or business processes, to be validated from a user's perspective.
+A \textit{test case} defines a specific condition to be evaluated, and consists of the inputs, conditions of execution, and expected outcomes \cite{board2014standard, craig2002systematic}.
+The expected outcomes specify the results used to evaluate test execution \cite{barr2014oracle, ammann2017introduction}.
+Test cases can be categorized into three types \cite{yang2025requirements}: \textit{Abstract test cases} capture test logic at a high level, without specifying concrete (implementation-level) input values or expected outcomes; \textit{concrete test cases} specify detailed, executable inputs, along with the corresponding expected results; and \textit{test scenarios} describe functional behaviors, or business processes, to be validated from a user's perspective.
 Our study used textual \textit{abstract test cases}, which typically include a title, precondition, test steps, and expected results \cite{yin2024leveraging}.
 Figure~\ref{fig:testcasetemplate} presents an example of a test case created by our approach.